Helping you grow closer to God

-“People of both genders get depressed although women are twice as likely as men to suffer from depression.”
 Now, before you turn the page, I want to ask you a couple questions.

 Where is God when this happens?
 I mean, when you feel depressed, where’s God?
 Where’s your faith?
 Where’s the victorious Christian life?
 Where is the peace that passes understanding?
 Where is that abundant life, John 10:10, that you have experienced and you have told other people about?